sujay-sp-au9/Simple-projects/README.md

 ## d3 Bar Chart::--
 US GDP visualised as a bar chart using d3.
 ## d3 Scatter plot::--
-US GDP visualised as a scatter plot using d3.
+Data visualised as a scatter plot using d3.
 ## d3 Heat map::--
-US GDP visualised as a heat map using d3.
+Data visualised as a heat map using d3.
+## d3 Choropleth Map::--
+Data visualised as a Choropleth map using d3.